Bayesian inference on group differences in multivariate categorical data

-Local analyses via separate chi-square tests with a false discovery rate control at a level $0.05$, provide accurate conclusions for the tests on the marginals, and on the pairwise dependencies in group $x=1$, but lead to one false discovery for the pairwise tests in group $x=2$ for all the three simulation scenarios.
+Local analyses via separate $\chi^2$ tests produced several false positives and false negatives when multiplicity control is not considered.
+Including a false discovery rate control at a level $0.10$ via \cite{benjamini1995}, improves the results, but still provides one false discovery for the local tests on the bivariates in the second scenario, and one false discovery for the local tests on the marginals in the third scenario.